rjojjr/pitemp/README.md

 # pitemp
-A py4j gateway application to send DHT11/DHT22 readings to JavaByte
+A py4j gateway application to send DHT11/DHT22 readings to PiCenter

 PiTemp is now in beta release status.